sam-xl/py_trees_parser/README.md

 - sensor_msgs
 - std_srvs

+## Robot Node

+There is a single robot node which will live in the blackboard under the state client (see Blackboards for more information about this).
+The intention of the robot node is to be the location for image/sensor subscriptions, joint state subscriptions, and the tf buffer.
+Additionally, and trigger services that may need to be run can be accessed via the `Robot.command` function, where the command to be called is passed via a string.
+These commands are defined as a dictionary within the robot node.
+As for the tf tree one obtains transforms from the robot node via the `Robot.lookup_transform` function.
+This is just a convenience wrapper to the `tf2_ros.lookup_transform` function and is used in the same manner.

 ## Blackboards

 - `State`: This blackboard contains the keys related to the state of the robot, which includes